MisterTea/EternalTerminal/external_imported/Catch2/docs/contributing.md

 This means that for file `catch_matchers_foo.hpp`, the include guard should be `CATCH_MATCHERS_FOO_HPP_INCLUDED`, for `catch_generators_bar.hpp`, the include guard should be `CATCH_GENERATORS_BAR_HPP_INCLUDED`, and so on.

+### Adding new `CATCH_CONFIG` option

+When adding new `CATCH_CONFIG` option, there are multiple places to edit:
+  * `CMake/CatchConfigOptions.cmake` - this is used to generate the
+    configuration options in CMake, so that CMake frontends know about them.
+  * `docs/configuration.md` - this is where the options are documented
+  * `src/catch2/catch_user_config.hpp.in` - this is template for generating
+    `catch_user_config.hpp` which contains the materialized configuration
+  * `BUILD.bazel` - Bazel does not have configuration support like CMake, and all expansions need to be done manually
+  * other files as needed, e.g. `catch2/internal/catch_config_foo.hpp`
+    for the logic that guards the configuration

 ## CoC